OpenDefenseFund/monorepo/README.md

 # The Open Defense Fund for Cultural Humanity

 Owned by none, ODF is a consortium of organizations participating in an open forum dedicated to protecting the future of the web.
-No member speaks for or represents the foundation or any other member in the think tank, all views come from a diverse range of ethnic and cultural heritages.
+No member speaks for or represents the foundation or any other member in the think tank, all views come from a diverse range of cultural heritages.

 ### Mission